mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

-Octez Software Architecture
+Mavkit Software Architecture
 ===========================

-This page presents the software architecture of the most important tool in a Tezos network: the Tezos node, implemented in our case as the Octez node executable (``octez-node``).
+This page presents the software architecture of the most important tool in a Tezos network: the Tezos node, implemented in our case as the Mavkit node executable (``mavkit-node``).
-The Octez software architecture faithfully implements the :doc:`Tezos software architecture <../global/architecture>` principles.
+The Mavkit software architecture faithfully implements the :doc:`Tezos software architecture <../global/architecture>` principles.

 This page contains two sections.
 The first section, which should be readable by anyone, describes the main elements of Tezos from a